Boring Machine | Definition, Types, Parts, Operation, Advantage

 Definition of Boring Machine

-• A boring machine is a reciprocating type of machine tools basically used to bore holes in large and heavy parts.
+• The boring machine is one of the most versatile machine tools that is used to bore holes in large and heavy parts.

 Types of Boring Machine